Printing components (3D)

 Possibilities of 3D printing

-Designs of a component cannot be created arbitrarily, because they must also be producible with the available manufacturing method.
-Particularly in the case of machining production processes, special attention must be paid to these production-side requirements in order to keep manufacturing costs as low as possible.
-3D printing significantly increases geometry flexibility.
-Contours, undercuts or cavities that were previously impossible to produce can now be realized through 3D printing without the usual manufacturing restrictions.
-The very high geometry flexibility associated with this new process also makes it possible to design components that are considerably lighter in some cases, which offers great potential for optimization, e.g. in components for applications in aircraft.
-With 3D printed components, the geometry follows the subsequent function, not vice versa.
-As a result, 3D printed components can be much better adapted to their later use than was previously the case with production-ready components.
-However, completely new approaches are required in the planning and design of additively manufactured components.
+Component designs cannot be designed arbitrarily, as they must also be producible with the available manufacturing method.
+Particularly in the case of machining production processes, special attention must be paid to these production requirements in order to keep production costs as low as possible.
+3D printing significantly increases geometric flexibility.
+Contours, undercuts or cavities that were previously impossible to produce can now be realized using 3D printing without the usual manufacturing restrictions.
+The very high geometric flexibility associated with this new process also makes it possible to produce components that are considerably lighter in some cases, which offers great potential for optimization, e.g. for components used in aircraft.
+With 3D printed components, the geometry follows the subsequent function, not the other way around.
+This means that 3D printed components can be adapted much better to their later use than was previously the case with production-ready components.
+However, completely new approaches are required for the planning and design of additively manufactured components.

-1. Certain geometries, especially curves and fillets, have a disadvantage in 3D printing due to the process.
-These have to be provided with the aid of supports so that the desired geometry can be achieved.
-The support structure must be removed after the part is finished, which requires an additional post-processing step.
+Certain geometries, especially curves and fillets, have a process-related disadvantage in 3D printing.
+These must be provided with supports so that the desired geometry can be achieved.
+The support structure must be removed again once the component has been completed, which requires an additional post-processing step.
 If the support structure is located in places that are difficult to access, e.g. in cavities, the removal of this support structure can be very time-consuming or even impossible.
-Design-wise, the need for support structures can be avoided, but this necessitates attention to these 3D printing-specific requirements for support load-compliant design during component design.
+The need for support structures can be avoided from a design point of view, but this makes it necessary to take these 3D printing-specific requirements for support load-compliant design into account when designing the component.

-2. Due to the layered structure of the component in 3D printing, a step-like structure of the component structure is created as a result of the process.
-This is accompanied by the fact that the surface qualities of additively manufactured components are many times poorer than those of conventionally manufactured workpieces.
-Layer thicknesses range between 20-60µm and more and thus determine the edge fracture structure of the additively generated surface.
+Due to the layered structure of the component during 3D printing, the process results in a step-like structure of the component.
+This means that the surface quality of additively manufactured components is many times worse than that of conventionally manufactured workpieces.
+Layer thicknesses vary between 20-60µm and more and therefore determine the edge fracture structure of the additively generated surface.

-3. Likewise, in almost all cases, post-processing is required for the holes, threads and fits provided.
-Furthermore, the heat introduced to melt the material can lead to heat distortion in the component, which negatively affects the dimensional accuracy of the 3D printed component.
+In almost all cases, post-processing is also required for holes, threads and fits.
+Furthermore, the heat introduced to melt the material can lead to heat distortion in the component, which has a negative impact on the dimensional accuracy of the 3D printed component.

-4. The metal powder used also poses a safety risk.
-In addition to the highly detrimental effect on health caused by inhalation of the respirable fine particles, a dust explosion can occur if the dusts come into contact with an open fire.
+The metal powder used also poses a safety risk.
+In addition to the highly harmful effect of inhaling the respirable fine particles, contact of the dust with open fire can lead to a dust explosion.
 Thorough removal of the metal powder is therefore necessary, also to prevent excessive discharge of the still usable powder from the machine for purely economic reasons.

-5. Since the laser sintering process generates a great deal of heat in the component, the material becomes brittle.
-This is accompanied by a loss of toughness, which means that 3D printed components have disadvantages for certain load spectra compared to conventionally manufactured components.
+As the laser sintering process causes a great deal of heat to enter the component, the material becomes brittle.
+This is accompanied by a loss of toughness, which means that 3D printed components have disadvantages compared to conventionally manufactured components for certain load spectra.

-In the following, we have compared and tabulated the most important features of conventional, subtractive manufacturing and 3D printing.
-Basically, a precise examination of the advantages and disadvantages, as well as a coordinated design is always necessary in order to fully exploit the advantages of 3D printing.
+Below we have compared and contrasted the most important features of conventional and subtractive manufacturing and 3D printing in a table.
+In principle, a precise examination of the advantages and disadvantages as well as a coordinated design is always required in order to fully utilize the advantages of 3D printing.

 Subtractive manufacturing